Jul 15, 2026

 Blog Post Image

-• Payday loans are legal in Maine, but state laws cap interest rates and fees under the Maine Consumer Credit Code.
+• Online payday loans are legal in Maine, but state laws cap interest rates and fees under the Maine Consumer Credit Code.
 Even with these protections, short repayment terms and rollover options can still make payday loans extremely expensive.

 • Building even a small emergency fund and improving your credit can give you more borrowing options in the future.
-If you do use a payday loan, verify the lender through the NMLS, ask about repayment options and make sure you can afford the loan before signing.
+If you do use a payday loan, verify the lender through the Nationwide Multistate Licensing System (NMLS), ask about repayment options and make sure you can afford the loan before signing.

-However, these loans face cost restrictions.
-The Maine Consumer Credit Code:
+However, these loans come with cost restrictions through the Maine Consumer Credit Code:

 • Caps interest rates on loans of $2,000 or less at 30%